webpack/webpack.js.org/content/concepts/index.md

 module.exports = config;
 ```

-There are multiple ways to declare your `entry` property that are specific to your applications needs.
+There are multiple ways to declare your `entry` property that are specific to your application's needs.

 [**Learn more!**](/concepts/entry-points)